Jalisco: Tequila

 The Agave Landscape and Ancient Industrial Facilities of Tequila is a UNESCO World Heritage Site.

 Tequila is a hard liquor which comes from a small region of Jalisco and which is made from the blue agave plant.
 It is the most famous type of mezcal produced in Mexico, and the only mezcal which is produced industrially with strict standards.
 The tequila industry supports large scale cultivation of the blue agave, with about 200,000 people employed through it directly or indirectly.
 It is named after a small town northwest of the city of Guadalajara in the center of where it is produced and the native region of the blue agave.
 The plant was used in pre-Hispanic times to make a ceremonial drink.
 The Spanish used the sweet heart of the mature plant, called a piña (literally pineapple) to create a fermented and distilled beverage.
 The first person to have official permission to make and sell the liquor was José Antonio Cuervo in 1758.
 In 1888, the first license to export was given to the Sauza family.
 The drink's popularity rose with the introduction of the railroad, facilitating its shipping.
 It comes in three styles, blanco (unaged), reposado (aged in oak barrels two months up to one year) and añejo which is aged in oak barrels for a minimum of one year and a maximum of three years.
 There is also extra anejo aged for a minimum of three years.
-In the year 2000 the National Museum of Tequila, dedicated to the Tequila was inaugurated.
+In the year 2000 the National Museum of Tequila was inaugurated.